ProgressNS/sidekick-docs/user-guide/run-app/debug-app.md

 # Debugging Your App

 Debug an app deployed on a connected device, Android emulator, or the iOS simulator.
+You can start a debugging session by following the procedure outlined below or by enabling the **Start Debugger** option when you [Deploy Your App on  a Device]({% slug deploy-on-device %}).

 ## Prerequisites

 * Verify that you have connected at least one physical device to your system or you have a running Android emulator or iOS simulator.
+* For Android devices, verify that you have enabled USB debugging.
+For more information, see [Configure On-Device Developer Options](https://developer.android.com/studio/debug/dev-options.html) in the Android Studio User Guide.
 * Verify that the app deployed on the device is built in Debug configuration.
+* Verify that the app you want to debug is currently running.

 ## Procedure